Motlakz/404-not-found-master/README.md

 ![screenshot](https://i.imgur.com/FhTsCQP.png)

-What you see in the screenshot above is my own peronal version of the famous 404 error page.
+What you see in the screenshot above is my own personal version of the famous 404 error page.
 You can visit my demonstration on my GitHub for which I provided the link above.
 I worked on it for at least 4 hours.
 2 hours on one day and 2 hours the day after.
 My experience was initially frustrating but I learned some great thing like how to properly format my code to make it more readable and how to finally apply my recent grid learning.
 Word to the wise - however tough it may seem at first, remember there is always a way and a whole community willing to help!